jsenv/core/README.md

 # @jsenv/core [![npm package](https://img.shields.io/npm/v/@jsenv/core.svg?logo=npm&label=package)](https://www.npmjs.com/package/@jsenv/core)

 Jsenv is a tool to develop test and build projects using JavaScript.
-Jsenv is simple, easy to understand and well [documented](<https://github.com/jsenv/core/wiki/A)-directory-structure>).
+Jsenv is simple, easy to understand and well documented.

 Jsenv cares a lot about the developper experience, especially when it comes to tests.